 Net sales reflect our sales of merchandise, less discounts and estimated returns and include our in-store sales and e-commerce sales.
 In certain cases, we arrange and pay for freight to deliver products to customers and bill the customer for the estimated freight cost, which is also included in net sales.
 Revenue is recognized when we satisfy the performance obligations in contracts with our customers.
-Our performance obligations for our retail store sales, as well as for orders placed through our website and shipped to our customers, are satisfied at the point-of-sale, which is the point at which the customer obtains control of the inventory.
+Our performance obligations for our retail store sales, as well as for orders placed through our website and shipped to our customers, are satisfied at the point at which the customer obtains control of the inventory, which is typically at the point-of-sale.